 Canon XC10 versus Leica X Typ 113

-The side-by-side display below illustrates the physical size and weight of the Canon XC10 and the Leica X Typ 113.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the XC10 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon XC10 and the Leica X Typ 113 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the XC10 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is notably smaller (24 percent) than the Canon XC10.
 Moreover, the X Typ 113 is substantially lighter (53 percent) than the XC10.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the XC10 nor the X Typ 113 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Canon XC10 (⇒ rgt)||125 mm||102 mm||122 mm||1040 g||..||no||2015||2,499||latest||check|

 |Leica X Typ 113 (⇒ lft)||133 mm||73 mm||78 mm||486 g||350||no||2014||2,295||latest||check|